Updated: August 12, 2025

 3. Visa on arrival: In certain countries, you can get your visa right at the airport or border crossing when you arrive.

 Always remember to double-check the latest travel rules of a destination country before you visit another country, as they can change.
+Also, make sure you have a passport valid for the duration of your stay.

 Portugal has access to 181 destinations via visa-free entry, eVisa, visa-on-arrival, or Electronic Travel Authorization.
 This allows Portuguese citizens to enjoy remarkable ease of access to a vast number of countries worldwide, saving considerable time and hassle on visa applications.